 International applicants to the branch campuses must use the online application.

-If you are applying to the same degree program or deferring your application to a later semester no new fee payment is necessary.
+If you are applying to the same degree program or deferring your application to a later semester, no new fee payment is necessary.
 In most cases, an applicant will only ever need to pay the application fee once.
 Please note that this fee is a requirement, and an application is not processed until the fee is received.

 Submitted academic documents must be official original documents (or officially attested copies), and English translations must be provided.
 Official documents (preferably unopened) coming from your original educational institutions are required if obtainable.
 If not, you may have copies of official documents attested as official at an educational governmental office in your home country, or an EducationUSA Advising Center.

 Many colleges, universities and high schools around the world now can provide English-language documents for their students and graduates.
-If not, applicants need to obtain official translations from a company or individual recognized as an approved translator in their country or in the U.S.A.
+If not, applicants need to obtain official translations from a company or individual recognized as an approved translator in their country or in the US.

 At the graduate level, applicants need to fulfill departmental requirements precisely and so must communicate with their department of interest, while understanding that they must fulfill both the overall university requirements and their department’s requirements.